nakednous/proscene3_design/source.md

 N:

-Grabbers have a very simple specification:
+... they have a very simple specification:
 1. Defines the rules to set the application object as an input grabber
 2. Defines how the application object should behave